 In this course particular attention will be given to the theological and theoretical resources and clinical skills useful for ministries of care in congregational settings.
-Topics will include issues such as pastoral care as a systemic dimension of pastoral leadership, ethical aspects of pastoral care, care in relation to lifespan or developmental issues, crisis situations, ritual resources for ministries of care and counseling, developing congregational networks and strategies for caregiving and resources and skills for particular situations presented by various forms of abuse.
+Topics will include issues such as pastoral care as a systemic dimension of pastoral leadership, ethical aspects of pastoral care, care in relation to lifespan or developmental issues, crisis situations, ritual resources for ministries of care and counseling, developing congregational networks and strategies for caregiving, and resources and skills for particular situations presented by various forms of abuse.
 Clinical skills will also be developed for an entry level of practice in congregational settings.
-This course fulfills the pastoral care requirements for the Master of Divinity degree program.